-My mother has always been a fervent newspaper reader and she is in the habit of solving the puzzles that come in the last pages.
+My mother has always been a fervent newspaper reader and, throughout the years, she developed the habit of solving the puzzles that come in the last pages.
 Between those puzzles you can always find a game called sudoku.
 Two actually; a reasonably difficult one and an evil one.
 So she was in the middle of filling the first sudoku when I interrupted her.
 I don't remember what for but I do remember that we talked about sudoku and it was the difference between the two sudoku levels that caught my attention.

 As a content writer you owe a great deal to your readers.
 No matter whether you are a blogger, a writer, a coach or an author, being able to reach your audience will help you get them more engaged with your activity and provides a good way to start selling your products or services in some point in the future.
 In addition it will keep you motivated to keep writing.
 Is there anything more pleasant than knowing that someone cares about your ideas?

 If you are visiting this website from a mobile device, you might have seen the following message at the bottom of the screen.
 No, I am not trying to hack you.
-I have made my website a progressive web app and, as such, it can be installed in Android and iOS devices and it can be accessed offline.
-Keep reading if you want to turn your website in a PWA in less than 15 minutes!
+I have made my website a progressive web app and, as such, it can be accessed offline and it can be installed in Android and iOS devices.
+Keep reading and turn your website into a PWA in less than 15 minutes!